apache/flink/docs/setup/config.md

 - `taskmanager.net.client.connectTimeoutSec`: The Netty client connection timeout (DEFAULT: **120 seconds**).

 - `taskmanager.net.sendReceiveBufferSize`: The Netty send and receive buffer size.
+This defaults to the system buffer size (`cat /proc/sys/net/ipv4/tcp_[rw]mem`) and is 4 MiB in modern Linux.

 - `taskmanager.net.transport`: The Netty transport type, either "nio" or "epoll" (DEFAULT: **nio**).